7.1 OPT Levels and Phases

 | Strength | 4.
 Maximal Strength | High force production | Heavy loads, low reps, long rest |

-A common exam trap is choosing the phase that matches the client goal but ignores readiness.
-A client may want power, but if the assessment shows poor landing mechanics, the safer first move is stabilization or a lower-level reactive progression.
-A client may want hypertrophy, but if they have no resistance training history, Phase 1 and Phase 2 prepare them for the higher volume and load of Phase 3.
+A frequent exam trap is choosing the phase that matches the client's stated goal but ignores readiness.
+A client may want power, but if the overhead squat assessment shows poor landing mechanics or excessive knee valgus, the safer first move is Phase 1 stabilization with lower-level reactive progressions.
+A client may want hypertrophy, but with no resistance-training history, Phases 1 and 2 prepare them for the higher volume and load of Phase 3.

 Another trap is assuming higher phases are always better.
 Phase 1 is not a beginner-only punishment.
-It is a useful phase for reinforcing mechanics, increasing proprioceptive demand, restoring control after time away, and preparing tissue for more intense blocks.
-Experienced clients can cycle through it to create a new stimulus or clean up movement before heavier work.
+It reinforces mechanics, increases proprioceptive demand, restores control after time away, and prepares connective tissue for more intense blocks.
+Experienced clients cycle through it to create a new stimulus or clean up movement before heavier work.

 The strongest scenario logic follows four questions: